Provision of advisory and drafting services to non-government senators.

 Parliamentary education services

-Through its Education Centre, the PEO delivers an experiential learning program involving simulations of chamber and committee proceedings of the House of Representatives and the Senate, for students visiting Parliament House.
+- Through the Education Centre (which includes a dedicated committee room modified to represent a parliamentary chamber), the PEO delivers a role-play that involves simulations of chamber and committee proceedings of the House of Representatives and the Senate, for students visiting Parliament House.

 Education Centre activities